wongd-hub/obsidian-vault/statistics/reinforcement-learning/1 RL Introduction to Reinforcement Learning.md

         - Since the value will depend on what your action/policy is, we index by $\pi$: $v_\pi(s)=\mathbb{E}_\pi\left[R_t+\gamma R_{t+1} + \gamma^2 R_{t+2} + \dots|S_t=s\right]$
             - i.e. The value function tells us how much total reward we expect going into the future.
 We can also have discounting ($\gamma$) that goes into the future which helps us care more about immediate rewards if we want.

-    - **Model**: agent's subjective representation of the how the environment works.
+    - **Model**: agent's subjective representation of how the environment works.
 Its sometimes useful to learn the behaviour of the environment and use that model of the environment to help figure out what to do next.
         - It is optional to do this; a lot of the course we'll focus on model-free methods that don't use a model at all.
         - The way we normally do this is to have two parts of the model:
             - Transition model: $\mathscr{P}$ predicts the next state, predicts the dynamics of the environment.
 If this were the helicopter, this is the function that would predict where the helicopter would be next given its current state.